lawsdontapplytopigs/dotfiles/README.md

 `mod + F9` to make it show
 Note: you can navigate through it with vim keys

+#### Issues
+If you find an issue, please feel free to open up an issue on github.
+There are probably things I missed, but I would love to know about them.

 #### TODO
 [ ] Properly check for the `luafilesystem` dependency in the `utils.get_files_recursively` function